rkhademul8/ecommerceWeb/README.md

 # DeshMart E-commerce (Next.js 16 + Bun)

 This project runs on Next.js 16 with Bun as the runtime.
 All environment values are read at runtime, and only `NEXT_PUBLIC_APP_URL` is exposed to the browser.
+The server exits early if Bun is missing or older than v1.3.5.

 ## Prerequisites

-- Bun (latest recommended)
+- Bun (required, latest: v1.3.5)

 The server logs will warn if Bun is not detected or if the installed version is behind the latest release.